Skeleton Warriors (video game)

-Skeleton Warriors is a 1996 beat 'em up platform game developed by Neversoft Entertainment and published by Playmates Interactive Entertainment for the PlayStation and Sega Saturn.
+Skeleton Warriors is a 1996 beat 'em up platform game developed by Neversoft Entertainment for the PlayStation and Sega Saturn.
 It is based on the animated television series of the same name.

 Gameplay

 Skeleton Warriors uses 2-dimensional side-scrolling gameplay that combines both beat 'em up and platforming elements, along with occasional hovering motorcycle driving levels.
 The game uses a mix of pre-rendered sprites with polygonal backgrounds, and fully 3D rendered graphics.

 Reception

 Next Generation reviewed the Saturn version of the game, rating it three stars out of five, and stated that "in the end, if you simply can't get enough of side-scrolling action games, then you can count on this being one of the best".

 IGN rated the PlayStation version 5/10, saying, "The game looks great...
 The control is well balanced and executed...
 Unfortunately, the very nature of the game ensures that it grows tedious real fast."